BinaryAnalysisPlatform/bap-tutorial/README.md

 In our implementation, we are ignoring local jumps, as well as return statements and CPU interrupts.
-We also ignore indirect jumps and calls, expecting that it is the task for another analysis to make all possible control flow explicit in the graph.
+We also ignore indirect jumps and calls, expecting that it is the task of another analysis to make all possible control flow explicit in the graph.

 Now we have all the necessary tools to finish our analysis, we will